inato/junior-take-home-test/README.md

 ### Start database

+You won't need to modify the database, but you need to start it to have some data to serve.
+In order to make things easier we created a docker container which hosts the database.

 ```sh
 docker-compose up -d
 ```

 ### Create database schema

+This command initializes the database schema, it creates the tables and columns.

 ```sh
 yarn migrate
 ```

 ### Insert data

+This command insert some demo data in your database to ensure you'll get some results for your queries.

 ```sh
 yarn insertData